Somaliland unfazed by Somalia-Ethiopia compromise – DW – 12/16/2024

 "The previous administration has signed an MoU with Ethiopia, and we were pursuing, making sure [the MoU] is finalized legally through parliamentary channels and the legal channels of from both sides.
 It was at that stage that there is a new administration," Abdullahi said.

-"We have an agreement, a bilateral agreement on the bases of an MOU, it is standing, It's between Somaliland Ethiopia.
+"We have an agreement, a bilateral agreement on the bases of an MoU, it is standing, It's between Somaliland and Ethiopia.
 What Ethiopia does with Somalia, that's a completely different just a different story.
-As far as we are concerned, we have a binding MOU and we are pursuing it."
+As far as we are concerned, we have a binding MoU and we are pursuing it."

 What could come next?

-According to the Horn of Africa analyst, Abdurahman Seid, there is a chance that the forthcoming talks between Ethiopia and Somalia could explore alternatives to the MoU between Somaliland and Ethiopia.
+According to Horn of Africa analyst Abdurahman Seid there is a chance that the forthcoming talks between Ethiopia and Somalia could explore alternatives to the MoU between Somaliland and Ethiopia.

 "Now they will try to reach a new approach with Turkey mediation.
 This can be about ports of Berbera, Kismayu about any port of Somalia.
 Although they set a time frame, it may take long period of time,” he said.

 Ethiopia is in dire need of an access to a port to facilitate trade and, according to Seid, it seems to be exploring all options.
-But Ethiopia and Somalia needs to establish trust.
+But Ethiopia and Somalia need to establish trust.

 Edited by Benita van Eyssen